 - Windows Resource Protection found corrupt files but was unable to fix some of them.
 Details are included in the CBS.Log %WinDir%\Logs\CBS\CBS.log

 If so, input the following in Command Prompt to view that log:

 This will output the log to your desktop, where you can review the problematic files.
 If the errors can’t be fixed, as per the second message listed above, you may want to consider reinstalling Windows to get fresh copies of everything.

 Your antivirus software could be interfering with your system and causing the error.
 Try temporarily disabling your antivirus and see if the error still occurs.
 How to disable will vary depending on your software, but chances are it’ll be somewhere in the program’s Settings menu.

-Alternatively, you could try uninstalling the antivirus software entirely.
+Alternatively, if using any third-party antivirus software, you could try uninstalling it entirely.
 Press Win + I to open Settings and go to Apps.
 Find your antivirus on the list, click it, then click Uninstall.

 5. Turn Off Fast Startup

 Fast startup is a feature that is enabled by default on up-to-date Windows 10 systems.
 With this, your computer uses a type of hibernation in order to give you quicker boot speeds, especially on hard disk drives.